Tracklane

 The problem

-Redmine has a rich feature set but a 2006-era experience, and closed SaaS alternatives lock teams into vendor silos with limited self-host stories.
-Teams that need privacy, data sovereignty, or on-prem deploy have nowhere to land that feels modern.
-AI features in PM tools are usually bolt-ons that do not change how the team actually works.
+Most open project management tools show their age in UI, real-time collaboration, and deploy story.
+Closed SaaS alternatives solve the UX problem but lock teams into vendor silos, usage limits, and weak self-host paths.
+Teams that need privacy, data sovereignty, or on-prem deploy end up choosing between a modern experience and owning their data.
+AI features in PM tools usually sit as bolt-ons that do not change how the team actually works.

 Goals

-- Self-hostable by default with a single deploy command
+- Self-hostable on a single VPS with one Kamal deploy command

 The solution